 Define

 where $\overline{X}_\infty^{BS}$ is as in \S\ref{ssectBSarith}.
 This space is contractible and the action of $\G(k)$ on $X$ extends to a continuous action on $\overline X^{BS}$.
 The action of any $S$-arithmetic subgroup $\ga$ on $\overline{X}^{BS}$ is proper \cite{BS2}*{(6.10)}.
 When $S_f=\emptyset$ this is proved in \cite{Borel-Serre} as mentioned in \S\ref{ssectBSarith}; in general, the argument is by induction on $|S_f|$.
-The key points are \cite{BS2}*{(6.8)}: \begin{enumerate} \item The covering of $X_v$ by open stars $V(F)$ about the barycenters of faces $F$ satisfies
+Using the barycentric subdivision of $X_v$, the key points are \cite{BS2}*{(6.8)}: \begin{enumerate} \item The covering of $X_v$ by open stars $V(F)$ about the barycenters of faces $F$ satisfies